Posted on September 10, 2014 and last updated on August 30, 2025

 • Difficulty: easy

-• Sights: woodland, streams
+• Sights: woodland, fields, streams

 From Hadlock and Rines Forest, you can go and go and go.
-The 216-acre Rines Forest, managed by the Chebeague and Cumberland Land Trust, is a nice walk in the woods, with a particularly lovely spot by a stream.
+The 216-acre Rines Forest, protected by the Chebeague and Cumberland Land Trust, is a nice walk in the woods, with a particularly lovely spot by a stream.
 The trails are mostly wide and flat.

 From the northeast corner of the forest, you can catch the Waterfall Trail, which takes you out of the forest and along fields to Blanchard Road.
-I recommend parking on Range Road if you’d like to do this section of the forest because there aren’t many parking areas on Blanchard Road.

 Let me know if you have any trail updates or corrections!